Why Do We Still Need Hybrid Cars?

 In the U.S., single-family homes are the majority of housing units (about two thirds of homes are single-family houses), so these people can more easily charge at home.
 But that still means one third of Americans do not have easy access to home charging.
 Only a tiny fraction of multifamily dwellers can charge at home currently, and therefore they depend on public charging.

-Other companies such as big oil giant BP and other large EV charging companies like EVgo are moving in quickly to pick up the slack.
+Companies such as big oil giant BP and other large EV charging companies like EVgo are moving in quickly to increase the number of chargers.
 Stable Auto reported that L3 (DCFC) charging is profitable in 2024, as utilization increases.

 “There’s a widespread belief in the industry that fast charging is not a profitable business,” Rohan Puri, CEO of Stable Auto said.
 “But what we’re seeing is for many stations that no longer holds true.”